 What a location scout must consider

 A location might appear perfect to the naked eye.
-Still, upon closer inspection and understanding film production, a scout might note that on-site construction work is audible for miles, which won’t work if the means aren’t available to shut down that construction site for the weeks needed.
+Still, upon closer inspection and understanding of film production, a scout might note that on-site construction work is audible for miles, which won’t work if the means aren’t available to shut down that construction site for the weeks needed.

 Perhaps the lighting is too dim, and there is no electricity running to that abandoned building.
 Or maybe the location owner doesn’t allow the alteration of their property, even though the production designer and the director want to paint the walls a bright red.
 A location scout considers everything; they act as the eyes and ears of the entire film crew.

 How do you become a location scout?

-Because they are the eyes and ears for the crew, a good location scout has to know about lighting and cinematography.
+Because they are the eyes and ears of the crew, a good location scout has to know about lighting and cinematography.
 Like most jobs in the film industry, there is no blatant education requirement, but many go to film school to learn about production.

 A background in management is essential, and many have experience as an associate producer or line producer.
 Because of all the legal matters involved with location scouting, a familiarity with insurance, contracts, and liability issues is a plus.
 Location scouts rely on a solid network of people cultivated from their time in the industry.
 This network includes other scouts, filmmakers, film commissions, local government, and locals from different neighborhoods.

 Therefore, it is crucial for a location scout to be communicative and have strong interpersonal skills.
 Scouts are creative but realistic types who are quick to solve problems that might arise on a set.
 They are great at multitasking because they have to work long hours and juggle multiple location negotiations at once.

 The hierarchy of becoming a location scout